-As part of PNW’s strategic reassessment initiative, we are creating a new incentive-based budget model to best support our core mission and strategic priorities.
+As part of Purdue University Northwest’s (PNW) strategic reassessment initiative, we are creating an incentive-based budget model to best support our core mission and strategic priorities.
 This budget model is an effective tool for addressing our current challenges and will help secure the university’s long-term financial health.

 PNW’s current budget process was constructed in a different era and is not sustainable.
 We currently allocate resources on the basis of the previous year’s budget, plus or minus a percentage.
 This approach is predictable, but makes it difficult for us to adapt to changing circumstances or fund strategic priorities.

 An incentive-based budget model provides individual units with incentives to achieve a positive financial performance.
 Each unit has greater control over the revenue they generate and costs they incur.
 Ultimately, this budget model allocates resources to activities that advance the University’s long-term strategic vision.

 - Advance the university’s mission through a greater alignment between financial resources and university priorities.